 Occasionally, there is a part of the old that a person may want to bring forward into the new.
 Imagine a tattoo of a skull with a rose.
 Now, instead of a skull, someone wants to have the rose marking the pages of the book.
 Eliminating the skull through laser removal will make the coverup much easier and prevent any risk that the skull may seep through the pigmentation of the newer book artwork over time.

-Getting tattoos with or for friends or lovers always seems romantic and fun in the moment, but it doesn’t always turn out to be a great memory later.
+Getting tattoos with or for friends or lovers always seems romantic and fun at the moment, but it doesn’t always turn out to be a great memory later.
 It’s not uncommon to have someone come for laser removal because they got a tattoo they loved but had the name of someone that they no longer love etched across the bottom or outer rim of the tattoo.
 The name can absolutely be removed without doing any damage to the rest of the artwork.

 Layers of Work

 Depending on the age and the ink used, it may be possible to remove only the upper or most current layer of a tattoo’s work.
-Often a test run is needed to determine if this is in fact a viable outcome of treatment, however, so there is some risk involved in beginning such a process.
+Often a test run is needed to determine if this is in Tattoo Removal Facts a viable outcome of treatment, however, so there is some risk involved in beginning such a process.
 If you know that a change needs to be made, though, it’s often worth a shot.

 If you are curious about how to remove only a small part of your tattoo, the best way to determine the possibility is to speak to the doctor in person and allow her to see the area of interest.
 This will help her gain a more clear understanding of the specific aspects of the request.